 Students should survey and properly cite the relevant literature, apply skills acquired throughout their coursework, and produce writing of publishable quality.
 While students are not necessarily expected to conduct original research, the professional paper should reflect substantial research (if only of secondary sources), should be revised substantially in consultation with the supervisor, and reflect graduate-level analysis.
 The target length should be 30 pages of text; the professional paper should never exceed 50 pages.

-- This session will provide an overview of the spring 2022 professional paper process including timelines, policies and how to register.
+- This session will provide an overview of the spring 2023 professional paper process including timelines, policies and how to register.
 It will also include information on the required PA 8082 Professional Paper Writing Seminar.
-DGSs Deborah Levison (MHR), Joe Soss (MPP) and Gabe Chan (MS-STEP) will be available to answer questions.
-There will also be a panel of Humphrey alumni who can answer questions about their experience and give advice on successfully completing the professional paper.

 Register for the PA 8082 Professional Paper Writing Seminar.

-Spring semester 2022 officially ends on Wednesday, May 22.
-However, you'll need to submit a digital copy of your final paper to UMN's Digital Conservancy and the Humphrey School's Academic Programs department by May 20.
+Spring semester 2023 officially ends on Wednesday, May 10.
+You'll need to submit a digital copy of your final paper to Humphrey Graduate Student Services by May 20.

-May 20, 2022: Deadline to submit a digital copy of the final paper to UMN’s Digital Conservancy and Academic Programs
+May 20, 2023: Deadline to submit a digital copy of the final paper for housing in the UMN’s Digital Conservancy

-- The professional paper must be submitted to Humphrey Graduate Student Services to be permanently housed in the University of Minnesota Libraries Digital Conservancy.
-Further details are provided on the Professional Paper page under "Documenting completion of professional paper."
+The professional paper must be submitted to Humphrey Graduate Student Services ([email protected]) and your degree program coordinator to be permanently housed in the University of Minnesota Libraries Digital Conservancy.

 There are two required components for submitting the professional paper: